-Head to St. James Parish for the Festival of Bonfires, in Lucher on Dec.
-13-15, 2013.
+Head to St. James Parish for the Festival of Bonfires, in Lutcher on Thursday, Dec.
+14 – 16, 2018.
 This tradition dates back to the 1800s and was a carryover from French and German traditions of lighting bonfires around the holidays.
-The bonfires are constructed as four-sided wooden plank structures that easily burn bright and hot.
+The bonfires are constructed as four-sided wooden plank structures that easily burn bright.
 The festival is, of course, accompanied by live entertainment, food and even carnival rides.
-Visit the Festival of Bonfires website for more information.
+Learn more about the Festival of Bonfires.

-Lafayette rings of zydeco beats throughout the holiday season at their annual Cajun & Creole Christmas Celebrations.
-The celebrations last the entire month of December with everything from art walks to Christmas parades, symphony orchestras, caroling and shopping extravaganzas.
-Don’t miss the Noel Acadian au Village in Lafayette to view more than 500,000 lights illuminating the night.
+Lafayette rings of zydeco beats throughout the holiday season at their annual Cajun & Creole Christmas Celebrations from Nov.
+18 - Dec.
+31, 2018.
+The celebrations include everything from Christmas parades and tree lighting ceremonies, to symphony orchestras, caroling and shopping extravaganzas.
+Don’t miss the Noel Acadien au Village in Lafayette to view more than 500,000 lights illuminating the night.
 Enjoy nightly entertainment, local cuisine and photos with Santa.
-View the Lafayette website for complete schedules and information.
+View the full Lafayette Holiday event calendar for complete schedules and information.